codenvibes/CS/01_CORE_CONCEPTS/WEB BASICS/02 HTTP.md

 To breakdown each line of this request:

-**Line 1:** This request is sending the GET method ( more on this in the HTTP Methods task ), request the home page with / and telling the web server we are using HTTP protocol version 1.1.
+**Line 1:** This request is sending the GET method , request the home page with / and telling the web server we are using HTTP protocol version 1.1.

 **Line 2:** We tell the web server we want the website tryhackme.com